UHI information line 0845 272 3600

 Part Time (Structured)

-You will study this course online using the UHI virtual learning environment (VLE) supported by your tutors.
+You will study this course online via the university’s virtual learning environment (VLE) supported by your tutors.

 Part Time: 1 year